-Use of mobile phones, IPods and electronic games during school hours is strictly forbidden.
+Use of mobile phones, IPods, smart watches/gadgets and electronic games during school hours is strictly forbidden.
 Any infringement of this rule will involve the confiscation of the phone and any other electronic equipment and will only be returned to the parent or guardian of the pupil.